DevExpress-Examples/XAF_Security_E4908/WinForms/Readme.md

 - [EmployeeListForm](CS/EmployeeListForm.cs) contains a [DevExpress Grid View](https://docs.devexpress.com/WindowsForms/3464/Controls-and-Libraries/Data-Grid/Views/Grid-View) that displays a list of all Employees.
 Handle the [Form.Load](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.load) event and:
 	- Create a `SecuredObjectSpace` instance to access protected data and use its data manipulation APIs (for instance, *IObjectSpace.GetObjects*) OR if you prefer, the familiar `UnitOfWork` object accessible through the *SecuredObjectSpace.Session* property.
 	- Set [XPBindingSource.DataSource](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPBindingSource.DataSource) to the Employees collection obtained from the secured object space.
-	- Perform the [IsGranted](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Security.SecurityStrategy.IsGranted(DevExpress.ExpressApp.Security.IPermissionRequest)) request to check Create operation availability and thus determine whether the New button can be enabled.
+	- Call the CanCreate method to check Create operation availability and thus determine whether the New button can be enabled.

 ``` csharp
 private void EmployeeListForm_Load(object sender, EventArgs e) {